MicrosoftDocs/azure-docs/articles/azure-monitor/faq.md

 In September 2018, Microsoft combined Azure Monitor, Log Analytics, and Application Insights into a single service to provide powerful end-to-end monitoring of your applications and their components.
 Features in Log Analytics and Application Insights have not changed, although some features have been rebranded to Azure Monitor in order to better reflect their new scope.
 The log data engine and query language of Log Analytics is now referred to as Azure Monitor Logs.
 See [Azure Monitor terminology updates](terminology.md).

 ## What is the cost of Azure Monitor?
+Features of Azure Monitor that are automatically enabled such as collection of metrics and activity logs is provided at no cost.
+There is a cost associated with other features such as log queries and alerting.
 See the [Azure Monitor pricing page](https://azure.microsoft.com/pricing/details/monitor/) for detailed pricing information.

 ## Monitoring data